-U.S. businesses wanting to be successful in this dynamic and fascinating nation of 50 million should take time to learn about, and be cognizant of, some important facts.
+U.S. businesses aiming to be successful in this dynamic and fascinating nation of 50 million should take time to learn about, and be cognizant of, some important facts.

-Long history: Korea’s over 10 thousand year history is one filled with dozens of rich dynasties and unfortunate conquests by rival Asian nations--Japan and China.
+Long history: Korea’s over 10 thousand year history is one filled with dozens of rich dynasties and unfortunate conquests by rival Asian nations -- Japan and China.
 Japan first invaded Korea in 1592, followed by a Manchurian invasion in 1636, and another Japanese invasion from 1910 to 1945.
-The Republic of Korea, founded in 1948 was soon followed by a civil war (1950-1953) which ended, in part, thanks to the arrival of U.S. military forces that have been present on the peninsula for 60 years.
-This history makes it important to never compare Korea to either Japan or China.
+The Republic of Korea, founded in 1948, soon experienced a civil war (1950-1953) which ended, in part, thanks to the arrival of U.S. military forces that have been present on the peninsula for 60 years.
+This history makes it important never to compare Korea to either Japan or China.

-One of the world’s most homogeneous societies, Korea is dominated by Confucian and Buddhist logic and traditions which place great importance on age, rank, hierarchy and the value of one’s community, collective society, or ‘group think’ -- all elements important in understanding how to navigate in business in Korea.
-As important is the fact that any success, in business, is based upon the creation, establishment and maintenance of a good, solid relationship with your future business partners.
+One of the world’s most homogeneous societies, Korea is dominated by Confucian and Buddhist logic and traditions, which place great importance on age, rank, hierarchy and the value of one’s community, collective society, or ‘group think’ -- all elements important in understanding how to navigate business in Korea.
+As important is the fact that any success in business is based upon the creation, establishment and maintenance of a solid relationship with your future business partners.

-Post-Korean War: Korea in the 50s and 60s was one of the poorest in the world.
-Determined leaders gave economic/financial power to some privileged families, called chaebols (families that grew into multi-national, multi-sector industrial empires) who effectively and persistently combined their ‘evolving sector expertise,’ and a dense population in a geographically small area, into what is now a highly respected, world-renown, trillion dollar, trade-driven economy.
+Post-Korean War: Korea in the 1950s and 1960s was one of the poorest countries in the world.
+Determined leaders gave economic/financial power to some privileged families, called chaebols (families that grew into multi-national, multi-sector industrial empires).
+The chaebols effectively and persistently combined their ‘evolving sector expertise,’ helped by a dense population in a geographically small area, into what is now a highly-respected and world-renown trillion-dollar economy driven by trade.

-Today, Korea is known around the world for its popular, attractive white appliances, award-winning cars, smart phones and LED screens.
-It has top tier ranking in such diverse industries as ship building and the K-Pop/Korean Wave culture called hallyu which has captured fans world-wide who follow its music, TV dramas and attractive youth bands.
+Today, Korea is known around the world for its popular and attractive white appliances, award-winning cars, smart phones and LED screens.
+It has a top-tier ranking in such diverse industries as ship building and the K-Pop “Korean Wave” culture called hallyu, which has captured fans worldwide, TV dramas, and attractive youth bands.
 Korea, hands-down, is also the most wired country in the world.

-Korea hosted the Summer Olympics (1988), Soccer World Cup (2002), G-20 leaders (2010) and will host, in 2018, the Winter Olympics.
-These major events, a source of pride and accomplishment, intensified Korea’s push to have a first rate infrastructure, hospitality and transportation system.
+Korea hosted the Summer Olympics (1988), the Soccer World Cup (2002; along with Japan), the G-20 Leaders Summit (2010), and will host (2018) the Winter Olympics.
+These major events, a source of pride and accomplishment, have intensified Korea’s push to have a first-rate infrastructure, hospitality and transportation system.

-The Han River divides Seoul: Seoul is a modern, bustling, international city with all the first-class culinary, cultural and business amenities, variety and accommodations, of any large metropolitan European or Asian city.
-The city is divided graciously and elegantly - by the Han River and 27 bridges (all with a different architecture and feel; there were three bridges crossing the Han in the 60s).
-After you arrive at the award-winning Incheon Airport your hotel will be located either on the north part of the Han (where the airport and U.S. Embassy are located) or, south of the Han.
-Traffic congestion, persistent and chronic, must be factored into arriving on time for business appointment.
-In Korea you should never, ever be late.
+The Han River Divides Seoul: Seoul is a modern, bustling, international city with all the first-class culinary, cultural and business amenities, variety and accommodations of any large metropolitan European or Asian city.
+The city is divided graciously and elegantly by the Han River and 27 bridges (all with a different architecture and feel; there were only three bridges crossing the Han in the 60s).
+After you arrive at the award-winning Incheon Airport, your hotel will be located either on the north side of the Han (where the airport and U.S. Embassy are located) or south of the Han.
+Traffic congestion, persistent and chronic, must be factored into arriving on-time for business appointments.
+In Korea, you should never be late.
 Instead, arrive 20 minutes early.
 That’s the norm.

 Other important business success factoids:

-- Business cards: Your business cards say a lot about you and your business and are extremely important in Asian, and Korean culture.
-Hand them out using both hands (thumbs at the top corners of your card) while giving a gentle and slight bow and while avoiding too much direct eye-contact.
-Never put a newly received business card away or in your back pocket.
-Rather look at it for a moment and place it on the desk or table you are meeting around.
+- Business cards: Your business cards say a lot about you and your business and are extremely important in Asian and Korean cultures.
+Hand them out using both hands (thumbs at the top corners of your card) while giving a gentle and slight bow, while avoiding too much direct eye contact.
+Never put a newly-received business card away or in your back pocket.
+Rather, look at it for a moment and place it on the desk or table where you are meeting.
 Bilingual cards are best.

-- Handshakes: Unlike the hard, firm Western-style handshake, a Koreans’ handshake may be a bit more gentle.
+- Handshakes: Unlike the hard, firm Western-style handshake, a Korean’s handshake may be a bit gentler.

 - Negotiating: A rigid negotiating style does not work in Korea.
-Koreans interpret contracts as loosely structured consensus statements broadly defining what has been negotiated/discussed but leaving room to permit flexibility and adjustment.
+Koreans interpret contracts as loosely structured consensus statements, broadly defining what has been negotiated/discussed, but leaving room to permit flexibility and adjustment.
 Koreans are subtle and effective negotiators.
-See Chapter 3 for additional insights into negotiating.
+See Chapter 3 of this guide for additional insights into negotiating.